mBART: Multidimensional Monotone BART: A Constrained Regularization Prior

-As discussed in the previous section, a sum-of-trees function $\sum_{j=1}^m g(x; T_j,M_j)$ is guaranteed to be monotone whenever each of the trees $g(x; T_j,M_j)$ is monotone in the sense of \eqref{up}.
+As discussed in the previous section, a sum-of-trees function $\sum_{j=1}^m g(x; T_j,M_j)$ is guaranteed to be monotone in $S$ whenever each of the trees $g(x; T_j,M_j)$ is monotone for each $x_i$ in $S$ in the sense of \eqref{up}.
 Thus, it suffices to restrict the support of $p(M_j \C T_j)$ to $\mu_{ij}$ values which satisfy the Monotonicity Constraints (a) and (b) from Section \ref{sec:constraints}.
 For this purpose, let $C$ be the set of all $(T,M)$ which satisfy these monotonicity constraints, namely

 These constraints are then incorporated into the prior by constraining the CGM10 BART independence form $p(M_j \, | \, T_j) = \prod_i{p(\mu_{ij} \C T_j)}$ to have support only over $C$,